Understanding Emotions is important for toddlers and pre-schoolers

 Like adults, children have emotions.
 They also get frustrated, excited, nervous, sad, jealous, scared, elated, worried, angry, and embarrassed, and any of these all at the same time.
 However, unlike adults, it is difficult for young children to express their feelings.
 Young kids cannot articulate very well how they feel.
-Instead, they communicate it in other ways like throwing tantrums, shouting, pushing and making facial expressions.
+Instead, they communicate it in other ways like throwing tantrums, shouting, pushing, and making facial expressions.

-- Be empathic and supportive of others
+- Be empathic and supportive of others.

-- Have more stable and positive relationship
+- Have a more stable and positive relationship

 - Develop good mental health and well-being

-- Display less behavioural problems
+- Display less behavioral problems